sincereuk/docs/content/quickstarts/deployment/mesosphere.md

 #### Creating the Workflow

 Now that we’ve defined all the pipelines we can chain them together!
-Navigate  to the **Workflows **tab, and you should see your `test pipeline` in the pipeline editor, which represents the starting point for our Workflow.
-Now you can add the remaining pipelines to create Workflow we want.
+Navigate  to the **Workflows **tab, and you should see your `test pipeline` in the Workflows editor, which represents the starting point for our Workflow.
+Now you can add the remaining pipelines to create the Workflow we want.
 The end result should look like this:

 ![image](/images/marathon_workflow_overview.png)